Azure/azure-sdk-for-net/src/ResourceManagement/DataFactory/DataFactoryManagement/DataFactoryManagementChangelog.md

 ### Feature Additions
 * Added new StorageFormat type OrcFormat type to copy files in optimized row columnar (ORC) format.
+* Add AllowPolyBase and PolyBaseSettings properties to SqlDWSink.
+    * Enables the use of PolyBase to copy data into SQL Data Warehouse.

 ## Version 4.6.1
 _Release date: 2016.04.26_